jesseDMoore1994/safety-monitoring-ejb/README.txt

-This is a JAX-WS java project to simulate sensor data from doors and windows.
+This is an Enterprise Java Beans java project to simulate sensor data from doors and windows.
-This application is built and supported in java 1.8.0 since subsequent versions of java remove JAX-WS
+This application is built and supported in java 1.8.0 since subsequent versions of java remove EJB interfaces

 Problem description
 --------------------------------------------------------------------------------------------------------
 Two servers:
    doors:
        [
-           Entry Door,
+           EntryDoor,
-           VIP door
+           VIPDoor
        ]
    windows:
        [